 I wish I had written this post, honestly.
 I can totally relate with all it is written, although my shift from omni eater to vegan was a bit more abrupt at first.
 Jane from myfiveacres.com goes through her 5 reasons why becoming vegan was the best decision she has ever made.
 And trust me they are all very good ones.
 There is also some reading advise and a couple of receips which I am going to try very soon.
 Go to the post by clicking here.

-Hey this is me, Isabella, the author of Boundless Roads.
-I wrote this post about my first aproach to a vegan lifestyle, Actually Row vegan, what were the benefits I found, and why I gave up… and of course why I am all back into it with all my heart and soul… and belly.
+Hey! this is me, Isabella, the author of Boundless Roads.
+I wrote this post about my first approach to a vegan lifestyle, actually, Row vegan, what were the benefits I found, and why I gave up… and of course why I am all back into it with all my heart and soul… and belly.
 Go straight to the post here

 Josh and Sarah are the veggie vagabonds and will explain in this very comprehensive article the reason why we should all be vegan.
 The points they make are very easy to understand and they range from ethical reasons to healthy ones.
 There is no chance of arguing that.
 It’s a very simple and good read with great points that will help you to explain to your friends why you decide to follow the plant-based diet 🙂 Here is how they start off:

 “Switch to a vegan diet and become enlightened… OK, maybe not straight away but it’s a start!
 Going vegan will have nothing but an incredibly positive impact on your life, the world and all that we share it with.
 If like me you’re rubbish at decisions, give your brain a rest from all the pressure of picking and choosing – read this post and realize that there’s no decision to be made, the only way is the vegan way!”
 Go to the post =>